 (1) eighteen credits in Theology, Religion, or the equivalent; or evidence of 5 years working experience in the fields of Theology or Religion (e.g., ministry, teaching, administration, education); and

 Also, all applicants must have a personal interview with the Coordinator of the Campus Ministry Graduate Internship Program (CMI) who supervises the practicum.

-In our department, the Graduate Program Director guides all applicants through the program admission process.
+In our department, the Director of Graduate Admissions guides all applicants through the program admission process.
 We recommend that you contact the director in person, by email or telephone to discuss your unique situation, qualifications, and goals.

-Because the program is jointly administered with Villanova's Center for Pastoral Ministry Education and Internship, we encourage you to also contact the Campus Ministry Internship Coordinator, who supervises the practicum, to inquire about the Certificate and discuss your situation, qualifications, and goals.
+Because the program is jointly administered with Villanova's Center for Pastoral Ministry Education, we encourage you to also contact the Campus Ministry Internship Coordinator, who supervises the practicum, to inquire about the Certificate and discuss your situation, qualifications, and goals.

 Please complete the online application before you submit additional application materials.
 We need a completed application to accurately record and match your supplemental material.
 Thus, without completed online application we will not be able to keep you informed about the status of your application material.